waynehartman/PromiseKit/_posts/2018-02-12-PromiseKit-6.0-Released.md

 then tell me they prefer Javascript, t theyhen start reading up about React Native.

-Hell I see experienced developers not know how to proceed here, and this is for the additional reason that getting Xcode to show you the function definition for Swift code is a toss-up, half the time it doesn’t work, so experienced devs have stopped trying to make it work.
+I even see experienced developers not know how to proceed here, and this is for the additional reason that getting Xcode to show you the function definition for Swift code is a toss-up, half the time it doesn’t work, so experienced devs have stopped trying to make it work.
 When you can’t trust your tools you can’t get